| Overview | Group | Tree | Graph | Index | Concepts |

 This operator creates and returns a function equal the sum of the

-.
+functions f1 and f2.
 The argument functions

-must be defined on the same interval.
+f1 and f2 must be defined on the same interval.

 The resulting function is defined on the same interval as the arguments.
 See

-also: IloNumToNumStepFunction
+also: IloNumToNumStepFunction.

 This operator creates a concatenated neighborhood